 - Baku’s UNESCO-listed Old City including the Palace of the Shirvanshahs, Maiden Tower & Multani Caravanserai

-- National Museum of History of Azerbaijan
+- Azerbaijan National Museum of Art

 - Welcome Dinner